maaslalani/slides/examples/code_blocks.md

 Slides allows you to execute code blocks directly inside your slides!

-Just press `e` and the result of the code block will be displayed as virtual text in your slides.
+Just press `ctrl+e` and the result of the code block will be displayed as virtual text in your slides.

 Currently supported languages: